vivi-odinson/Typing-Speed-Tester/README.md

-# Swift Typer:
+# Typing Speed Tester:

-SwiftTyper tests your typing speed in real time, displaying other stats like words per minute and accuracy.
+Tests your typing speed in real time, displaying other stats like words per minute and accuracy.
 The final result is displayed at the end.
 The program was created using PyQt and Qt designer.

 Instructions to run the program: